vsphere-tmm/Supervisor-Services/README.md

 3. Select `My Downloads` on the left hand side navigation.

-4. Select `Free Software Downloads available HERE`, if you are looking for free services.
+4. Services that are included in VVF or VCF entitlements can be downloaded directly from `My Downloads`.
 Search for `vSphere Supervisor Services`.

-5. Services that need entitlements can be downloaded directly from `My Downloads`.
-Search for `vSphere Supervisor Services`.

-6. If you are looking to download VMware Private AI Services, go to `My Downloads` and then search for `VMware Private AI Services`.
+5. If you are looking to download VMware Private AI Services, go to `My Downloads` and then search for `VMware Private AI Services`.

-7. Next navigate to the service of choice and version you are looking to install.
+6. Next navigate to the service of choice and version you are looking to install.

-8. To download files, first you need to click `Terms and Conditions` to activate the checkbox.
+7. To download files, first you need to click `Terms and Conditions` to activate the checkbox.

 <img src="terms-and-conditions.png" width="750" height="300"  title="Select Terms and Condtions" id="terms-and-conditions">

-9. Go through the `Terms and Conditions`.
+8. Go through the `Terms and Conditions`.
 Once you agree, select the checkbox to activate the download icon.

 <img src="download.png" width="750" height="300" title="How to Download" id="download">

-10. Click on the download icon on the service definition as well as any additional files (such as values.yaml files, etc.)
+9. Click on the download icon on the service definition as well as any additional files (such as values.yaml files, etc.)

-11. You can now proceed to install your service.
+10. You can now proceed to install your service.

 #### Please check [Interoperability Matrix](https://interopmatrix.broadcom.com/Interoperability) to find out which service version is compatible with which Supervisor version.